TonyJem/FavoriteBookApp/README.md

 The objective of this lab is to implement intermediate table view features into an app that keeps track of user's favorite books.

 #### This app accomplish three main goals:
-  1. Replace existing form provided source file _FormViewController_ with a static table view”
+  1. Replace existing regular _View Controller_ with a _Static Table View_”

   2. Add the capability to delete books from the main list of books.